-Serena Williams shows but doesn't tell any baby news
+Serena Williams is pregnant

 Williams announced their impending nuptials on Reddit, and Ohanian doubled down on his Facebook page, linking to her Reddit post and adding, "She said yes."

-The possibility of a little one immediately sent Twitter into a tizzy about Williams, given that good friend Beyonce is pregnant with twins.
+News of a little one immediately sent Twitter into a tizzy about Williams, given that good friend Beyonce is pregnant with twins.

 With 23 Grand Slam wins, Williams holds the record for the most by a player in the Open Era.